RV Appliance Energy Options (& LPG alternatives)

 Fast forward to today and 12V electricity has taken over as our primary power source for lighting and refrigeration, LPG is still our go-to fuel source for cooking and hot water, while the living area of our van is warmed by a heater powered by Diesel drawn from the vehicle’s fuel tank.

-So now we need to carry supplies for three separate fuel sources!
+So we now carry supplies for three separate fuel sources!

 Fortunately it isn’t really as bad as it sounds….

-• Our 12V power is supplied by deep-cycle batteries, automatically topped up by our solar panels (and the vehicle alternator);
+• Our 12V power is supplied by deep-cycle batteries, automatically recharged by our solar panels (and the vehicle alternator while driving);

-• Our ducted air heating is fuelled by Diesel which we carry anyway to power the vehicle;
+• Our ducted air heating is fuelled by Diesel supplied from the vehicle’s fuel tank;

-• We still have our LPG bottle/s to power our 3 burner cooktop and Weber BabyQ oven, and heat our hot water (which can also be powered by 230V when available).
+• We still have our LPG bottle/s to power our 3 burner cooktop and Weber oven, and heat our hot water (which can also be heated using 230V AC electricity when available).

 • On the downside, LPG bottles consume storage space and payload capacity.
 LPG poses a potential safety risk from both plumbing leaks and exhaust fumes, and so requires certified installation and (in some states) regular inspection.
 And it is another on-board fuel supply that has to be regularly topped up.

 • On the downside, Diesel-powered appliances take longer to reach the same level of heat as LPG appliances.
-Some Diesel-fuelled appliances are noisier than their LPG equivalents.
+Some Diesel-fuelled appliances, such as air heaters, are a little noisier than their LPG equivalents.

-Trakka produce ‘remote pack’ Campervans where all appliances, other than the 12V/230V fridge, are powered by fuel drawn from the vehicle’s main Diesel tank – cooking, heating and hot water.
-This certainly is an attractive proposition for those travelling in remote areas, where Diesel fuel is more readily available than LPG.
+A few years back, a number of manufacturers began building Campervans where all appliances, other than the 12V/230V fridge, were powered by fuel drawn from the vehicle’s main Diesel tank – cooking, heating and hot water.
+This was certainly an attractive proposition for those travelling in remote areas, where Diesel fuel is more readily available than LPG.

-Methylated spirits (denatured alcohol) has been a popular option for cooktops in the boating community for many years – it is difficult to install a floor vent for LPG in below-deck galleys!
-Metho is an attractive cooktop option for DIY Campervan owners because no plumbing or certification is required to install.
-And they are portable.
+Methylated spirits (denatured alcohol) was a popular option for cooktops in the boating community for many years – it was considered to be safer than LPG in below-deck galleys.
+Metho was also an attractive cooktop option for DIY Campervan owners because no plumbing or certification is required to install a Metho-fuelled cooktop.
+And Metho cooktops are portable – you can easily move your cooktop outside when required.
+But all this is fading into the past as 12V electric options become more widely available.

 • Diesel: calorific value = 45 MJ/kg